 Agile is everyone’s favorite project management and delivery buzzword, but what agile tools can you use to help successfully run an agile project?
 In this agile tools comparison article, we’re going to explore some of our favorite agile development tools and options for agile project management.
-First though, let’s explore exactly what we mean by agile, to develop the criteria for what makes a great agile tool.
+First though, let’s explore the criteria for what makes a great agile tool.

 Agile tools for agile projects